karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 What if Olympic success is as much about resources as it is about talent?
 While population gives countries a larger pool of potential athletes, it's often national wealth that determines how far that talent can go.
 Countries with higher GDP per capita are better positioned to invest in elite athlete development: from world-class training facilities and expert coaching to sports science support, nutrition programs, and recovery infrastructure.
 These advantages often make the difference at the razor-thin margins of Olympic competition.

 To explore this relationship, we first grouped countries into four income brackets based on GDP per capita.
-The bar chart below [Fig. X] shows that countries in the "Very High" income bracket dominate in terms of total medals, showing a strong link between national wealth and Olympic success.
+The bar chart in Figure 6 shows that countries in the "Very High" income bracket dominate in terms of total medals, showing a strong link between national wealth and Olympic success.
 However, other income groups — especially the "Medium" bracket — also contribute significantly to global medal counts.
 This suggests that while money helps, it's not everything.

 <iframe src="/assets/gdp_medal_bar_chart.html" height="600px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 6.
 Olympic Medal Count by GDP per Capita Bracket for all countries.
 Countries with higher GDP per capita have greater overall Olympic success, but middle-income countries also contribute significantly to global medal totals.</div>
 <br />

-To examine the trend more closely, the scatterplot [Fig. Y] maps GDP per capita against total Olympic medals for our 20 focus countries from 1972 to 2022.
+To examine the trend more closely, the scatterplot in Figure 7 maps GDP per capita against total Olympic medals for our 20 focus countries from 1972 to 2022.
 A clear trend emerges: wealthier countries like the United States, Japan, and South Korea tend to win more medals.
 Their economic resources allow them to build and sustain systems that support long-term athletic excellence.

 But the pattern is far from perfect — some nations underperform relative to their wealth, while others punch far above their economic weight.